brianglass/anastasis/files/saturday_matins.md

 Troparia

-Lifted up on crosses, broken on wheels, hacked limb from limb, GodÂ’s valiant Champions appeared indivisible.
+Lifted up on crosses, broken on wheels, hacked limb from limb, God’s valiant Champions appeared indivisible.

 As beacons of the faithful, O Hierarchs, you brought to the Shepherd and Lamb those whom you had been entrusted to shepherd with holiness.